mtmk-ee/artemis-docs/pages/tutorials/cosmos/cosmos2.md

     (clipped)
 ```

-> **_Note:_** there are several requests used by COSMOS and SimpleAgent which are added by default.
-Any requests that you add will be listed at the _bottom_ of this table.
+{% include note.html content="There are several requests used by COSMOS and SimpleAgent which are added by default.
+Any requests that you add will be listed at the _bottom_ of this table." %}

 ## Communicating With Other Agents
 When working with many agents, you will often need to send requests back and forth between agents running in separate programs.
 SimpleAgent provides a friendly way of doing this using the class `RemoteAgent`.